Before you judge me, listen.

 "I can't.
 You have a girlfriend, and I have a boyfriend."

-He said something about me being hot and since we're attracted to each other, we should just fuck and get it over with, but I kindly declined and we went back upstairs.
+He said something about me being hot and since we're attracted to each other, we should just hook up and get it over with, but I kindly declined and we went back upstairs.

 In the days following, I felt the guilt building and I couldn't believe how I'd jeopardize the wonderful relationship I had (which laughably ended in flames months later).